 Rise of Fintech SWIFT Alternatives

-RippleNet and Steller are providing crypto-native infrastructure, while companies like JP Morgan and Visa are turning to hybrid models and stablecoin experiments.
+RippleNet and Stellar are providing crypto-native infrastructure, while companies like JP Morgan and Visa are turning to hybrid models and stablecoin experiments to advance their capabilities in international trade.

 Fintech companies are capitalizing on the shift in industry standards to develop products that leverage alternative cross-border payment methods and address the issues associated with previous systems.

-These smaller companies are transforming the payments landscape by reducing intermediaries (or “hops”), facilitating instant currency conversions, and enhancing both transparency and auditability.
+These smaller companies are transforming the payments landscape by reducing intermediaries (or “hops”) and enhancing both transparency and auditability, thus addressing frictions in cross-border payments.
+A lot of them are also focused on near-instant currency conversion.

-However, if you are interested in building similar technologies to enhance cross-border payments, you must exercise great care.
+However, if you are interested in getting involved, you need to be incredibly careful.
 Making mistakes in the fintech sector is not an option.
 You are handling people’s money and their sensitive personal information.

 Challenges Associated With Cross-Border Payment Systems